Skip to main content

 Task Details Section

-• Assignee: The champion responsible for completing the task and marking it as complete in the IT Hub
+• Assignee: The champion responsible for completing the task and marking it as complete in Electric

 • Task Created By: The person who initiated the task or workflow